ipfs-shipyard/react-native-ipfs-demo/README.md

 ## Usage

 Spawn a local IPFS node with the `daemon` command.
-The app assumes the node is avaiable at http://localhost:5002.
+The app assumes the node is available at http://localhost:5002.

 ### Run the app on Android

-TODO add instructions on how to setup `adb forward` to allow an Android device to connect to localhost.

 ```sh
 npm run start:android:debug